andreasgal/agps.js/README.md

 # agps.js

-Assisted GPS in JavaScript
+Assisted GPS server

-Fetch the latest available GPS ephemeris data from NASA / CDDIS and dump as JSON:
+HTTP server that fetches the lastest available GPS ephemeris data from NASA / CDDIS and makes it available in JSON.

+The data is fetched from NASA on every request.
+Make sure you run a cache in front of this server to avoid melting it.

 ```
-node ephemeris.js
+node agps.js
 ```